-Many CHP courses satisfy general education requirements, and are encouraged to be taken during the first two years of study.
-Four of the five CHP courses are either honors versions of general education courses or special topics courses that may be taken as electives.
-The fifth course is an interdisciplinary seminar, which is taken during the student’s last two years of study.
-CHP courses count towards James Scholars requirements.
+Most (and often all) CHP courses satisfy campus General Education requirements, and are encouraged to be taken during the first two years of study.
+Four of the five CHP courses are either honors versions of General Education courses or special topics courses that may be taken as electives.
+The fifth course is an interdisciplinary seminar (or “capstone” course), which is taken during the student’s last two years of study.
+CHP courses count towards James Scholar (College-level honors) requirements.

 What if I decide that CHP isn’t for me?

-Participation is voluntary, and students will receive credit for completed CHP courses.
+Participation in the CHP is voluntary, and students who wish to withdraw will receive credit for completed CHP courses.
 Please contact the CHP staff at email@example.com should you wish to discuss the options available.
-Students should notify their departmental academic advisor and then the CHP in writing at firstname.lastname@example.org.
+Students should notify their departmental academic advisor and the CHP in writing at firstname.lastname@example.org.

 Can I leave the University for a semester without losing my place in the program?

 Yes.
-Students choosing to take a leave of absence must contact their departmental academic advisor, and then notify the CHP in writing at email@example.com.
+Students choosing to take a leave of absence must contact their departmental academic advisor, and also notify the CHP in writing at email@example.com.

 What if I want to take a semester or even a year off to do something special, like study abroad, a work/study co-op, or an internship?

-It is common for students to take a semester or year off.
-The student must contact their departmental academic advisor, and then notify the CHP in writing.
-Study abroad may be substituted for the CHP interdisciplinary seminar in meeting program requirements.
+Students do occasionally take a semester or year off, and many students at Illinois study abroad.
+The student must contact their departmental academic advisor in advance of this period, and also notify the CHP in writing.
+Study abroad may be substituted for the CHP interdisciplinary capstone seminar in meeting program requirements.

 Can I get research experience through the CHP?